FIELD MANUAL · ED. 01

 Q01What is whiptail in cauliflower?

-Whiptail is severe molybdenum deficiency — the leaf blade fails to form and only the midrib develops.
+Whiptail is severe molybdenum deficiency — the leaf blade fails to form and only the midrib develops, giving the plant a strappy, distorted appearance.
 Common in brassicas grown below pH 5.5.
+The classic Mo deficiency symptom.

 Q02Why does low pH cause molybdenum deficiency?

 Molybdenum is the only micronutrient that becomes LESS available as pH drops.
-Below pH 5.5, MoO₄²⁻ binds tightly to iron and aluminum hydroxides.
+Below pH 5.5, MoO₄²⁻ binds tightly to iron and aluminum hydroxides and becomes unavailable.
+Mo is the opposite of iron in this respect.

 Q03How fast does molybdenum deficiency reverse?

 New growth normalizes in 7–10 days once pH is corrected to 6.0–6.5 and Mo is at 0.05 ppm.
-Whiptailed leaves do not recover.
+Whiptailed leaves already formed do not recover — the structural damage is permanent.

 Q04How much molybdenum does hydroponics need?